Gustav-Simonsson/mw/README.md

 Mw runs two http servers side by side.
 One for API2 serving JSON.
 And the web server for the main site, for information about the concept, and the functional prototype, including JS scripts.

+There is a third coming as dedicated interface to Android apps.

 ### API2 JSON